[Part One] [Part Two] [Part Three] || Page 2>>

 The kids weren't looking quite as sharp as him, since their clothes barely fit them and would probably soon need to be replaced again, but all he really cared about for now was covering up their leafy diapers in order to avoid drawing unwanted attention.
 He was glad he'd thought to buy a box's worth of larger kids clothes before leaving Atreya.
 At the rate they were growing, though, that supply probably wouldn't even last another two months.

-He wasn’t just here to meet people, though.
-He hoped to be able to get his hands on some supplies as well, and he hoped to get them via trade as well.
+He wasn’t just here to meet people, however.
+He hoped to be able to get his hands on some supplies as well, and he hoped to get them via trade.
 He had some money, but he didn’t want to dip into it unless he had to.
 He’d considered the option of trying to find a steady paycheck instead of the woodsman life, but he doubted that a town this small would have much work available.
 That, and he also didn’t want to leave the kids at the local daycare while he was busy at whatever crappy job he could find.

 Bohwanox thought he was just being paranoid, but Colt didn’t really give a shit about the reaper’s opinion on this particular subject.
 He had been scouting the staff at said local daycare--with the reaper’s help, sometimes--and what he’d discovered was easily enough to disqualify them.